 Since it’s impractical and most probably unethical, we cannot simply stick one of these peppers on the tip of your tongue to show you how hot it is.
 We can, however, offer a comparison to give you an idea of how different peppers rate on the Scoville scale.

 Jalapeños, for instance, rate at a modest 5,000 to 8,000 Scoville units.
 Serrano peppers take it up a notch, with a rating of 8,000 to 22,000 Scoville units.
 Then we have tabasco and cayenne peppers for those who really like a little kick to their meals.
 These peppers test at 30,000 to 50,000 Scoville units.
-You have probably tasted at least one of these so that should give you a basic foundation.
-They are delicious and that spice kick is great for giving you a little energy or killing a vicious hangover.
+You have probably tasted at least one of these, which should give you a basic foundation.
+They are delicious, and that spice kick is great for giving you a little energy or killing a vicious hangover.

 Then you have peppers like the ghost pepper.

 Also known as the Bhut jolokia pepper, the ghost pepper measures 855,000 to 1,041,427 Scoville units.
 The Indian Army used it successfully in “chili grenades” to flush a terrorist out of a cave in 2015.
 A year later, a California man was documented in The Journal of Emergency Medicine after he ate a hamburger with ghost pepper puree on it and vomited so hard that he ruptured his esophagus!